 We encourage donors to think about the cost-effectiveness of their gifts: how many people can be helped and how much those lives will be improved from a donation of a particular size.
 To read more about the overhead myth, read GuideStar’s open letter to donors here and TLYCS COO Rickard Vickstrom’s blog on this topic here.

-Many of our recommended charities deliver interventions that avert fatalities that would otherwise likely occur.
+Many of our recommended charities deliver interventions that avert deaths that would otherwise likely occur.
 For instance, numerous studies show that malaria interventions, such as those run by Against Malaria Foundation and Malaria Consortium dramatically reduce child mortality.
-Development Media International’s recent mass media campaign of health messaging is estimated to have saved approximately 3,000 children’s lives over the course of three year radio campaign.
+Development Media International’s mass media campaign of health messaging is estimated to have saved approximately 3,000 children’s lives over the course of a three year radio campaign.
 A randomized controlled trial showed that Living Goods-supported community health workers reduced under-5 mortality by 27%.

 Just as significantly, the work of all of our recommended charities improves lives in a range of ways that provide people a better chance to stay healthy, attend school, work productively, plan families and escape the downward spiral of poverty.
 Restoring a blind person’s vision through cataract surgery, keeping children safe from parasitic worm infections, providing inputs and training to improve crop productivity or to start a new business, and giving a woman her life back through obstetric fistula surgery are just a few examples of the types of life-transforming work our charities do.

 Our charities provide a range of interventions across a broad range of causes, improving and saving lives in different ways.
 Our Impact Calculator helps you see the impact your donation can have with each of our recommended organizations.